smith-tanner22/CSE-212-Final-Project/treesTutorial.md

 # Expected output:
 # [6, 10, 19, 24, 25, 31, 67]
 ```
 Getting it so far?
-Good we will give you a chance to do it yourself now!
+Good, we will give you a chance to do it yourself now!
 You will be asked to do a "Pre-order Traversal" and a "Post-order Traversal"

 The problem can be found down below.
 Once you are done compare your answers to the solution provided and making any adjustments you need.